akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 ## Main goal

-Now that you have a good overview of Akeneo PIM data, you need to reconcile PIM data and eCommerce solution data...
+Congratulations!
+Now, you have a good overview of Akeneo PIM data, you need to reconcile PIM data and eCommerce solution data...

-For each of PIM data, you need to ask yourself the following questions:
+Next step, for each of PIM data, you need to ask yourself the following questions:

 1. What does your eCommerce solution need from the PIM?
 2. Is this PIM data strictly identical to the eCommerce one? (same type, same structure, same limits)
 3. Should I implement a data conversion or a specific mapping if necessary?
 4. Should I implement some configuration in my connector to allow some mapping flexibility?
 5. Documentation: What do I need to document?
-(Data processing, mapping limits, possible settings...)
+(Data processing, mapping or feature limits, possible settings...)

 In order to help you implement the features of your connector, you will find below a list of features implemented as part of our premium eCommerce connectors: